• Menu

 It is not uncommon for new users of either the IUD or IUS to experience some spotting for a few months after insertion, but given these devices can be left in for up to ten years, this is relatively a very short period of time.

-Dr Bannister is certificated in the fitting of both the IUD & IUS, so we are pleased to be able to offer this service within the practice on Thursday mornings.
-These slots are very popular, so please book early.
+Dr Bannister, Dr Deader, and Dr Lambton are certificated in the fitting of both the IUD & IUS, so we are pleased to be able to offer this service within the practice on Thursday mornings.

-As some women find the fitting process uncomfortable, we suggest you take three paracetomol tablets about ten minutes before the insertion, to make this less problematic in case you experience any discomfort.
+As some women find the fitting process uncomfortable, we suggest you take two paracetamol tablets and some ibuprofen (if you are okay taking this medication) 20-30 minutes before the insertion, to make this less problematic in case you experience any discomfort.